Can facial yoga really help to slow the signs of ageing? We asked an expert

 Acupressure: this age-old technique works by pressing on certain points on the face.
 This can increase the flow of the subtle energy or prana in the face.
 This therefore reduces tension, increases circulation and gives a healthy glow to the skin.
 I also incorporate some relaxation: by learning to relax tension in the face this will help to reduce and prevent the deep sets lines and wrinkles caused by stress, squinting or grimacing, giving the face a more open, youthful look.

-What are the best moves for the eyes?
+What are the best facial yoga moves for the eyes?

 To reduce lines and wrinkles around the eyes and to make the eyes more open and energized, put both your middle fingers together between your eyebrows then apply pressure to the outer corners of your eyes with your index fingers.
 Look up and start to move the lower eyelids upwards, making a strong squint.
 Then relax and repeat 6 more times.
 To finish squeeze your eyes shut for 10 seconds then relax.